jnyfah/jnyfah.github.io/_posts/hash.md

 }
 ```

-### The complication — AVX2 has no native 64-bit multiply
+__ AVX2 has no native 64-bit multiply__

-This is the annoying part.
+This is the tricky part.
 AVX2 gives you `_mm256_mul_epu32`, which multiplies the *low 32 bits* of each lane.
 There is no instruction to multiply two full 64-bit lanes.
 But our mix multiplies 64-bit values by 64-bit primes.
 So we have to build a 64-bit multiply from 32-bit pieces.

+?? doe it only give 32 bit?? what of 128?? why does it not give 64

 It is grade-school long multiplication in base 2³².
 Split each 64-bit value into a low half and high half, multiply the pieces, shift and add:

+??? confusing ....
 v * c = (v_lo * c_lo) + (v_lo * c_hi + v_hi * c_lo) * 2^32
 [ v_hi * c_hi * 2^64 overflows away, we discard it ]